 We recommend that you talk with the Post Adoption Support Services on (08) 8245 8100 to discuss ways of telling your child that they are adopted prior to any potential contact.

 When will I be able to access information currently unavailable to me because of a veto?

-Identifying information about parties to an adoption where there has been a veto may be available after the end of the 5 year transition period.
-The 5 year period starts on the day the changes commence which is likely to be mid-2017.
+Identifying information about parties to an adoption where there has been a veto may be available after the end of the 5 year transition period on 17 December 2022.
+The 5 year period starts on 18 December 2017.

 A veto in place at the start of the 5 year transition period will continue for the full 5 years of the transition period, unless it is revoked by the person who placed it.

 Access to the information may be restricted if the Department for Child Protection determines that it should not be released in certain circumstances.